dward2/BME547/syllabus.md

 We will review working with git repositories in lecture, and feedback on your software repository will be provided on a regular basis.

-## Online Slack Channels
-We have online help through the [Duke Co-Lab Slack](https://dukecolab.slack.com/) team.
-We have started three specific channels for this class: `#linux`, `#git` & `#python`.
-Please add yourselves to these channels to get help from your instructors, your TAs and the Duke community!

 ## Duke Community Standard & Academic Honor
 Engineering is inherently a collaborative field, and in this class, you are